lionlai1989/data-structures-and-algorithms/C1-Algorithmic_Toolbox/README.md

 ## Description

-This section provides a concise summary of each assignment in the course.
+This section provides a brief overview of the course content for each week.

 - Week 1: Programming Challenges
   Finish all problems.